Top 5 Reasons to Visit the MN State Fair

 4. Games and Rides

-Some of my favorite rides are not in the midways.
+Some of my favorite rides are not in the midway.
 The Space Tower is always a tradition in our family and my kid’s favorite has to be the Giant Slide.
-Martha from Quirky Globe Trotter also has some great ride recommendations you should check out.
 The bottom line is always to be on the lookout because you’ll stumble into something fun.

 What is the MN State Fair, without some food?
 I’ve planned my entire trip to the fair around the food booths before.
 My personal favorites have to be the Dairy Booth’s strawberry sundaes.
 I also love The Perfect Pickles fried pickle chips.
 Stick with the Perfect Pickle if you are just starting out.